The Best Strollers of 2017

 How many strollers do I need?

 This answer is a personal one.
-It might be as high as 3 or 4, or it might actually be zero.
-If you choose to wear baby you could theoretically make it through most of baby's first few years without a stroller and you may not notice.
+It might be as high as three or four, or it might actually be zero.
+If you choose to wear baby you could theoretically make it through most of the baby's first few years without a stroller and you may not notice.
 Alternatively, you may find baby wearing difficult or not your thing, and/or you prefer specific products designed for specific activities.
-Then you could end up with 3 or more types of products throughout baby's strolling years, such as a standard option, jogger, umbrella, and even a versatile adventure choice.
+Then you could end up with three or more types of products throughout baby's strolling years, such as a standard option, jogger, umbrella, and even a versatile adventure choice.

 baby wearing as an alternative for transporting infants.
-Carrying baby close to you is a great way to bond and helps keep baby calm and soothed.
-Most modern carriers also keep your hands free so you can do other things with baby on board.
-From running errands to folding clothes, there is a lot you can do while wearing baby.
+Carrying baby close to you is an excellent way to bond and helps keep baby calm and soothed.
+Most modern carriers also keep your hands-free so you can do other things with your baby on board.
+From running errands to folding clothes, there is a lot you can do while wearing the baby.

 — Juliet Spurrier, MD & Wendy Schmitz